mohamedhhersi/mohamedhhersi/README.md

 <div align="center">

-I am an enthusiastic Frontend Software Developer located in Toronto, Canada, with a keen interest in designing and deploying effective frontend web applications.
+I am an enthusiastic Frontend Software Developer with a keen interest in designing and deploying effective frontend web applications.

 </div>